Floating

 Image source: Canva

-Here’s a great drip campaign example from Canva.
+Here’s a successful drip campaign example from Canva.
 The first welcome email provides some tips to help the user get started.
 The second email introduces specific tools to underline the diversity of the platform, while the third email focuses on available templates.

 The subject line is simple but creative.
 It sets the right expectations and aligns with Canva’s brand identity.